reboottechrishi/CloudMeet/blogs/GENAI Fundamentals.md

 This makes the power of Generative AI and the Transformer architecture accessible to everyone, from students to experienced ML engineers.

 ---
+## Building GenAI Apps with AWS Bedrock

+You've understand about the power of Generative AI (GenAI) and Large Language Models (LLMs), but how do you actually build an application with them?
+The answer on AWS is **Amazon Bedrock**.

+Think of Bedrock as a central control panel for all the latest and greatest foundation models (FMs).
+Instead of learning a different API for each model, Bedrock gives you a single, serverless API to access FMs from various providers like **AI21 Labs (Jurassic-2)**, **Anthropic (Claude)**, **Meta (Llama)**, and **Amazon's own Titan models**.
+This unified approach allows you to build sophisticated GenAI applications without managing any underlying infrastructure.

+---

+### Understanding the Bedrock API Endpoints

+Bedrock uses a split API structure to handle different tasks in the model lifecycle.
+This is a key concept to understand for building and managing your applications.
+Bedrock offers four different types of Endpoints

+* `bedrock`: This is your **management API**.
+You use it for tasks you do **before** an application goes live, such as managing your models, deploying them, or fine-tuning them.
+Think of it as the control plane for your models.
+* `bedrock-runtime`: This is the **inference API**.
+You use this for real-time tasks **after** a model is deployed.
+This is where your application sends a user's prompt to the model and gets a response back.
+The `InvokeModel` command is the most common here.
+For experiences like ChatGPT, where the output appears one word at a time, you'd use the `InvokeModelWithResponseStream` command.
+* `bedrock-agent`: Used to manage and deploy your LLM agents and their associated knowledge bases.
+* `bedrock-agent-runtime`: Used to perform inference against your deployed agents.

+Before you can use any of these models, you must request access via the AWS console.
+The approval process is quick and lets you try out different models and check their pricing, which is billed directly through AWS.
+• Must use with an IAM user (not root), User must have relevant Bedrock permissions like "AmazonBedrockFullAccess", "AmazonBedrockReadOnly"
+---

+### The Two Paths to Customization: Fine-tuning vs. RAG

+When you want to give a foundation model new, private information—like your company's documents or your own specific writing style—you have two main options: **fine-tuning** and **Retrieval-Augmented Generation (RAG)**.

+#### Fine-tuning: Teaching the Model New Tricks

+**Fine-tuning** is the process of continuing the training of an existing foundation model on your own data.
+You are literally **changing the model itself** by baking new information directly into its parameters.

+* **Use Case:** You want to create a chatbot that has a specific personality or a certain brand voice.
+You can fine-tune a model on your company's support transcripts to teach it to sound helpful and professional.
+You are making the model "smarter" for your specific needs.
+* **Pros:** Eliminates the need for complex "prompt engineering" to get the desired output.
+It can also save you money in the long run because you don't need to send the extra context in every single prompt.
+* **Cons:** It can be expensive and requires a large, labeled dataset.
+Any new information requires you to re-tune the entire model, which is a static process.

+Bedrock supports fine-tuning for specific models like **Titan, Cohere, and Meta models**.
+You provide labeled training data (e.g., pairs of prompts and the desired completions) and Bedrock handles the process, creating a "custom model" for you to use like any other.

+#### Retrieval-Augmented Generation (RAG): The Overcomplicated Search Engine

+**RAG** is a popular alternative to fine-tuning that is faster, cheaper, and more flexible.
+Instead of training the model on new information, you give it access to an external **knowledge base** to query for answers.
+The LLM then uses this retrieved information to help answer a user's prompt.

+* **Use Case:** You want to build a Q&A chatbot for your company's internal documents or product manuals.
+You can load all your documents into a RAG system, and when an employee asks a question, the system finds the most relevant information from your documents and uses that context to generate a precise answer.
+This is a simple way to deliver "AI search" to your team.
+* **Pros:**
+    * **Faster and Cheaper:** Updating your knowledge base is as simple as updating a database, with no need for a costly fine-tuning job.
+    * **Fewer Hallucinations:** You can guide the LLM to use only the provided context, which significantly reduces the risk of it making things up.
+    * **Flexibility:** You are not training the model, so you can update your information with new data in real time.

+* **Cons:** RAG is sensitive to the quality of your prompt templates and the relevance of the retrieved data.
+If you get the wrong context, the model may still provide an incorrect answer.

+---

+### The Technology Behind RAG: Vector Stores & Embeddings

+At the heart of RAG are **vector embeddings** and **vector stores**.

+* **Embeddings:** An embedding is a numerical representation of text (or an image, audio, etc.).
+It's like a point in a multi-dimensional space where similar pieces of text are located close to each other.
+Bedrock uses a special embedding model (**Cohere** or **Amazon Titan Embeddings**) to create these vectors.
+* **Vector Store:** This is a specialized database that stores these embeddings.
+When a user asks a question, the query is also converted into an embedding.
+The vector store then performs a "semantic search" to find the most similar embeddings (i.e., the most relevant chunks of text) in the database.

+**Bedrock Knowledge Bases** simplify this entire process.
+You simply upload your documents (e.g., from an S3 bucket), and Bedrock automatically handles:
+1.  **Chunking:** Breaking your documents into smaller pieces.
+2.  **Embedding:** Creating a vector for each chunk using your chosen embedding model.
+3.  **Storing:** Placing the embeddings in a vector store (like **OpenSearch** or **Aurora**).

+---

+### Building Intelligent Agents with Bedrock Agents

+For more complex applications, Bedrock allows you to build **LLM agents**.
+An agent is an LLM that is given "tools" to perform actions.
+It's not just a conversational chatbot; it can take action on your behalf.

+* **How it Works:** The LLM is given a description of a set of tools, which are usually **Lambda functions**.
+When a user's prompt requires a tool, the agent's internal "planning module" figures out which tool to use and what information it needs.
+It then calls the Lambda function with the required parameters to get the answer.

+* **Use Cases:**
+    * **Customer Service Bot:** A user asks, "What's the status of my order?"
+The agent can use a "tool" (a Lambda function) to query your order database, retrieve the status, and provide the answer.
+    * **Product Research:** An agent can be given a tool that queries a product API.
+When a user asks for a product's price, the agent uses the tool to look it up in real time.

+You can also use a knowledge base as a "tool" for an agent, a powerful technique called **"Agentic RAG."**

+To ensure your applications are safe, Bedrock offers **Guardrails**.
+This feature allows you to filter prompts and responses for specific words, topics, or personally identifiable information (PII) before the model processes them.
+It even includes a "Contextual Grounding Check" to help prevent hallucinations by measuring how well the response aligns with the provided context.
 [Research Paper-Attention is All You Need](https://arxiv.org/abs/1706.03762)
 [Tokwnizer tool](https://platform.openai.com/tokenizer)